 CSS Cheat Sheet: A Detailed Guide

-• ID Selector (#id): Selects elements with a specific ID.
-Ideal for unique elements.
+): Selects elements with a specific ID.
+Ideal for unique elements. - Class Selector (

-• Class Selector (.class): Targets elements with a specified class.
-Useful for grouped styles.
+): Targets elements with a specified class.
+Useful for grouped styles. - Attribute Selector (

-• Wildcard Attribute Selector ([attribute*=value]): Allows partial matches in attributes, useful for dynamic elements.
+): Allows partial matches in attributes, useful for dynamic elements. - Child Selector (

-• Child Selector (parent > child): Selects direct children, providing precise control in nested structures.
+): Selects direct children, providing precise control in nested structures. - Descendant Selector (

 Conclusion